 Instagram and Facebook are linked, but other social media platforms have individual remarketing processes.
 Data can be used for remarketing campaigns with a Pixel similar to what we discussed for Facebook, or uploaded from lists collected on your website and social media channels.
 Currently, remarketing campaigns on Twitter must be manually uploaded.
 Pinterest allows businesses to use personal data to set up remarketing campaigns with the help of third party marketing developers.

 A few of these remarketing campaigns can be set up through Google AdWords.
-If you are currently using AdWords marketing to reach customers, you can set up retargeting ads that appear on:
+If you are currently using AdWords marketing Auckland to reach customers, you can set up retargeting ads that appear on:

-Google Remarketing is similar to Facebook remarketing, but offers more metrics for targeting users.
+Google Remarketing is similar to Facebook marketing Auckland, but offers more metrics for targeting users.
 Businesses can reach customers based on websites that they did (or did not) visit, how long they spent on the website, or specific demographics.
 Google also allows users to target customers based on a combination of different metrics.

 There are different advantages to using Facebook, Google, or any other remarketing platform to reach out to former website visitors and bring them back to your site.
 Base the channels you use for remarketing on your customers and what will help you reach your business goals.